MTV/ Scott Gries/Picture Group

 So was the judge a closet fan?

 Not really.
-The judge simply believed that MTV had done a good enough job blurring plaintiff Stephen Izzo's mug in the incident, in which he wound up face down on a brick footpath outside a Seaside Heights nightspot at the hands of the Bronx bomber.
+Hizzoner simply believed that MTV had done a good enough job blurring plaintiff Stephen Izzo's mug from the incident, in which he wound up face down on a brick footpath outside a Seaside Heights nightspot at the hands of the Bronx bomber.

 "A reasonable observer of either one of those episodes would be hard-pressed to identify the plaintiff other than a Caucasian male of a similar age," Judge Joseph L. Foster said, per the Asbury Park Press.

 After the hearing, Izzo, 26, told reporters he found the judge's ruling laughable, saying, "Everybody knew it was me.
 My tattoos are clear (in the TV footage)."